 I spent most of Friday doing a paella cooking course at

-Valencia is the home of paella and I was learning how to make it properly.
+Valencia is the home of paella and I was learning how to make it properly, which felt like a fantastic thing to do in Valencia itself.
 The locals are very particular about their paella and getting it ‘just right’ is a national skill.

 The course began at the Mercado de Colon where over 400 stalls sell fresh produce.
 It’s one of the biggest food markets in Europe and it’s a joy to wander around.
 We took it slowly, picking up everything we needed for our paella before returning to the restaurant.